mdkinney/edk2-email-archive-webhook/Readme.md

   same result.

 ## Completed Tasks

+* DONE 12-29-2021 - Add option to delete the repository cache

+* DONE 12-29-2021 - Add lock around all methods to perform GIT operations or file operations in Repository

 * DONE 12-23-2021 - Add support for SH256 auth of request header from GitHub Should we upgrade from SHA1 to SHA256 for GitHub Request HMAC auth?
 YES